Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 ## Executive Summary

-IKIGAI GYM is currently losing half of its members by the 105-day mark.
-Sales spikes occur in January, June, and August; retaining members outside of these peak periods is essential for stabilizing revenue.
-Our analysis shows that membership type, engagement behaviors, and payment reliability are the strongest drivers of retention and churn.
-By promoting annual agreements, boosting structured engagement, and proactively intervening on early risk signals, the gym can extend member lifecycles and stabilize recurring revenue.
+Sales spikes occur in January, June, and August; retaining members outside of these peak periods is essential to stabilize revenue.
+IKIGAI GYM is currently losing half of its members by the 105-day mark, underscoring the urgency of stronger retention efforts.
+Our analysis shows that membership type, engagement behaviors, and payment reliability are the strongest drivers of retention.
+By promoting annual agreements, boosting member engagement, and proactively intervening on early risk signals, the gym can extend member lifecycles and stabilize recurring revenue.

-- **Annual contracts drive stability**: Within 105 days, annual members churn at just 11.6–13.6%, compared to 18–25.8% for month-to-month contracts.
+- **Annual contracts drive stability**: Annual members churn at just 11.6–13.6%, compared to 18–25.8% for month-to-month contracts.
 Steering stable, local members toward annual plans reduces early cancellations.

-- **Engagement protects tenure**: Members with 4+ monthly check-ins churn at 15.3% (vs. 43% for <4 check-ins).
-Those attending classes or personal training sessions see churn rates of 17.3% and 12%, respectively, while members who do both drop to just 11%.
-Even small purchases improve retention (16.9% vs. 28.3% for non-buyers).
+- **Engagement protects tenure**: Members who check in at least 4 times per month churn at just 15.3%, compared to 43% for those with fewer visits.
+Structured activities deepen loyalty — churn falls to 17.3% for class participants, 12% for personal training clients, and just 11% for those who do both.
+Purchases add another layer of commitment, with buyers churning at 16.9% versus 28.3% for non-buyers.

 - **Early warning signals are actionable**: Inactivity of 30+ days raises cancellation risk to 43.9%, and members who pay more than half their bills late churn at 97.5%.
 Automated flagging, personalized re-engagement, and proactive payment interventions are essential to recover at-risk members.